 Declaration File of the Core Api Reference manual.

 <?php $EM_CONF[$_EXTKEY] = [ 'title' => 'Store Inventory', 'description' => 'An extension to manage a stock.', 'category' => 'plugin', 'author' => 'John Doe', 'author_company' => 'John Doe Inc.', 'author_email' => 'email@example.com', 'state' => 'alpha', 'clearCacheOnLoad' => true, 'version' => '0.0.0', 'constraints' => [ 'depends' => [ 'typo3' => '8.7.0-8.9.99', ], ], 'autoload' => [ 'psr-4' => [ 'MyVendor\\StoreInventory\\' => 'Classes' ], ], ];

 In previous versions of TYPO3 the extension icon was named

 ext_icon.gif.
 Starting with TYPO3 8 you can choose between PNG or SVG

 The icon will be displayed in the extension manager and in the TYPO3 extension

-If the extension has namespaced classes following the PSR-4 standard, then you
+If the extension has namespaced classes following the PSR-4 standard, you

 can add the autoload array to your

-After the basic structure was constructed, the extension can already be shown in the extension manager and can be installed.
+After the basic structure has been constructed, the extension can already be shown in the extension manager and can be installed.
 But first we turn to our domain.